AUSTINJOSE7/AUSTINJOSE7/README.md

 - 🌐 Diving deep into software development
 - 🚀 Exploring and mastering new technologies

-#### 🌱 I’m currently working:
+#### 🌱 I’m currently working in:
-- 🔥 Next.js
+- 🔥 Next.js, SQLite
 - ⚛️ Learning Advanced concepts in React JS and Node JS | Backend
-- ☕ Yet to start Networking, DevOps ...
+- ☕ Yet to start DBMS, Networking, DevOps ...

 ---